Christine de Pizan

 self-portrait, 1672

-She was trained in the art of painting in enamel by her father and proved a very successful pupil--by the age of fourteen, she had already "acquired a name."
+She was trained in the art of painting in enamel by her father and proved a very successful pupil--by the age of fourteen, she had already begun to paint portraits.

 She had also experienced conflict in her family--her Huguenot father was a strict Calvinist, and she had been raised in the reformed faith, but her mother, Marie Lefebvre, was Catholic.
 Despite her father's preferred religion, the young Élisabeth Sophie spent at least a year in the Benedictine convent of the Abbey of Notre-Dame de Jouarre.